afearbm/new-relic-plugins/amazon-dynamodb/README.md

 Make a copy of this template and rename it to plugin.json.
 Shown below is an example of the plugin.json file’s contents.

-**NOTE** - You can add multiple objects to the “agents” array to monitor multiple PostgreSQL instances.
+**NOTE** - You can add multiple objects to the “agents” array to monitor multiple Amazon DynamoDB instances.

 **NOTE:** Each object in the "agents" array should have a unique "instance_name".